GB Minerals to produce phosphates in Guinea-Bissau from 2018

-BISSAU (Reuters) - Toronto-listed Canadian miner GB Minerals (GBL.V) said on Wednesday it has completed a feasibility study for a $200 million phosphates project in Guinea-Bissau that will start producing in 2018.
+BISSAU, Nov 11 (Reuters) - Toronto-listed Canadian miner GB Minerals said on Wednesday it has completed a feasibility study for a $200 million phosphates project in Guinea-Bissau that will start producing in 2018.

 A two-month power vacuum in the coup-prone West African country delayed progress on several major deals and aid projects but a new government was installed in October.
 The start date is slightly later than the originally planned late 2017.